 ON THE PANEL:

 Marcus Ryder – Marcus is the Head of External Consultancies at the Sir Lenny Henry Centre for Media Diversity, which was set up to explore and increase diversity across the industry including journalism, acting, film, TV and radio in both front-of-house and behind the scenes roles.
 He is also the Chair of RADA (Royal Academy of Dramatic Art) and is the author of “Access All Areas – the Diversity Manifesto for TV and Beyond” and the Editor of “Black British Lives Matter”.
 He was previously Chair of the Royal Television Society Diversity Committee and is currently a trustee at the Press Pad Charitable Foundation.
-Awarded an MBE for his services to media diversity, he was recently named as one of the most influential figures in the entertainment industry globally by the Variety500.
+Awarded an MBE for his services to media diversity, Marcus was recently named as one of the most influential figures in the entertainment industry globally by the Variety500.

 Meera Selva – Meera is Chief Executive of Internews Europe, a non-profit that supports independent journalism in over 100 countries.
-She is also a senior research associate of the Reuters Institute and an associate fellow of Green Templeton College at the University of Oxford, as well as a member of the Centre for Economic Policy Research.
-She was previously the Deputy Director of the Reuters Institute for the Study of Journalism and is a co-founder of the Oxford Climate Journalism Network.
+She is also a senior research associate of the Reuters Institute and an associate fellow of Green Templeton College, University of Oxford, as well as a member of the Centre for Economic Policy Research.
+Meera was previously the Deputy Director of the Reuters Institute for the Study of Journalism and is a co-founder of the Oxford Climate Journalism Network.
 She is an experienced journalist who has reported from the field across Europe, Asia, and sub-Saharan Africa, including several years at the Associated Press.